 Hyperacute rejection was first observed more than 30 years ago when ABO-mismatched renal allografts were transplanted into patients who had preformed antigraft ABO isoagglutinins.^{53,257} After kidneys were lost on the operating table, arteriograms of the infarcted organs showed nonfilling of the small vessels, correlating histopathologically with widespread thrombotic occlusion of the microvasculature.
 It was concluded that high-affinity isoagglutinins in the recipient sera had bound to A or B antigens in the graft vessels and parenchymal cells.
 This finding was consistent with rapid changes in recipient isoagglutinin titers that followed organ revascularization.
-The guidelines formulated from this experience^{53,257} were designed to avoid such antibody confrontations (see Table 61.1).
+The guidelines formulated from this experience^{53,257} were designed to avoid such antibody confrontations (see Table 79.1).

-The ABO rules also apply to heart, liver, and other kinds

-of organ transplantation.
-As was originally observed in 1963 with ABO-mismatched kidneys, however, 53,257 not all organs placed in the hostile environment of antigraft isoagglutinins placed in the hostile environment of antigraft isoagglutinins meet the same fate.
-In fact, the longest continuously funcmoning renal allograft in the world106 is a B+ kidney donated to a then-38-year-old A+ male recipient by his younger sister on January 31, 1963.
-In addition, it was learned at an early time that the liver is more resistant to antibody attack than other organs.258 other organization of the second seco lera liver ndi.
+The ABO rules also apply to heart, liver, and other kinds of organ transplantation.
+As was originally observed in 1963 with ABO-mismatched kidneys, however,^{53,257} not all organs placed in the hostile environment of antigraft isoagglutinins meet the same fate.
+In fact, the longest continuously functioning renal allograft in the world106 is a B+ kidney donated to a then-38-year-old A+ male recipient by his younger sister on January 31, 1963.
+In addition, it was learned at an early time that the liver is more resistant to antibody attack than other organs.258